-The scrutiny fee is currently the same for both EEA applicants exercising mutual recognition rights and all other applicants.
+The scrutiny fee is currently the same for both applicants exercising mutual recognition rights and all other applicants.
 As our costs in processing these applications are the same, we propose that the scrutiny fee should stay the same for both groups of applicants.

-We propose to increase the scrutiny fee by 5% from £400 to £420.
+We propose to increase the scrutiny fee by 5% from $\pounds400$ to $\pounds420$.
 This does not include the cost of registration.
-This would be £76 per year.
+This would be $\pounds76$ per year.

-1 An applicant who is a national of an EEA member state and who has the right to practise in an EEA country is able to exercise 'mutual recognition rights' under Directive 2005/36/EC on the mutual recognition of qualifications.
+1 An applicant who is a national of an EEA (European Economic Area) member state, or switzerland and who has the right to practise in one of those states is able to exercise 'mutual recognition rights' under Directive 2005/36/EC on the mutual recognition of qualifications.
 For more information, please see our website: www.hpc-uk.org/apply/international/.